Sentot Prawirodirdjo: Dutch service and exile

 After Sentot's surrender, he was given command of a native Javanese unit of 450 men, financed by the Dutch colonial government.
 The unit was deployed to Batavia in 1831 and saw action in suppressing a 1832 riot of Chinese migrants in Purwakarta, earning praise from Dutch commanders.
 During the crackdowns, Sentot's unit engaged a mob of 800 rioters and crushed the group.
 After the engagement, Sentot's unit reportedly beheaded 600 killed rioters and sent their heads to Batavia.

 The unit was then sent to West Sumatra in 1833, to take part in the Padri War.
 Governor-General Johannes van den Bosch planned to create a Javanese-held principality in the Lintau region under Sentot to create a permanent auxiliary presence there.
 To this end, Sentot was provided with an appanage of around 5,000 people in Lintau.
 However, Sentot began colluding with the Minangkabau religious leaders, reportedly meeting in secret with Padri leader Tuanku Imam Bonjol.
-He also made trips to the Pagaruyung area outside of his jurisdiction.
+He also made trips to the Pagaruyung area outside of his jurisdiction, and broke protocol with Dutch officials in the region (addressing them as "brother" instead of "father").

 Upon the outbreak of continued fighting in the Bonjol area, Sentot was blamed and arrested by the Dutch.
 He was removed from command, his unit later being absorbed by the KNIL.
 After being sent back to Batavia, Sentot was allowed to go on a hajj before he was exiled to Bengkulu, where he died on 17 April 1855.
 His grave is located in what is today downtown Bengkulu, surrounded by a public cemetery.